kachick/wait-other-jobs/README.md

           GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}
 ```

+## Limitations

+Judge OK or Bad with the checkRun state at the moment.\
+When some jobs will be triggerred after this action with `needs: [distant-first]`, it might be unaccurate.
+(I didn't faced yet)

 ## GITHUB_TOKEN vs PAT

 This action just requires following GITHUB_TOKEN permissions.
 Needless annoying setup and needless unsecure around PAT.